PrathimaReddy/5143-OpSys-Maradala/chapter2_review.md

 has a kernel.
 For example the Linux kernel is used numerous operating systems including Linux, FreeBSD, Android and others.

-## Question 3
+## What is multiprogramming?

-Multiprogramming is a rudimentary form of parallel processing in which several programs are run at the same time on a uniprocessor.
+_Multiprogramming_ is a rudimentary form of parallel processing in which several programs are run at the same time on a uniprocessor.
 In a multiprogramming system there are one or more programs loaded in main memory which are ready to execute.
 Only one program at a time is able to get the CPU for executing its instructions (i.e., there is at most one process running on the system) while all the others are waiting their turn.The main idea of multiprogramming is to maximize the use of CPU time.
 Indeed, suppose the currently running process is performing an I/O task (which, by definition, does not need the CPU to be accomplished).
 Then, the OS may interrupt that process and give the control to one of the other in-main-memory programs that are ready to execute (i.e. process context switching).
 In this way, no CPU time is wasted by the system waiting for the I/O task to be completed, and a running process keeps executing until either it voluntarily releases the
 CPU or when it blocks for an I/O operation.
 Therefore, the ultimate goal of multiprogramming is to keep the CPU busy as long as there are processes ready to execute.

-## Question 4
+## What is a process?

 **_Process_**
 A process is defined as an entity which represents the basic unit of work to be implemented in the system.